Panasonic G2 vs GH1

-The Panasonic Lumix DMC-G2 and the Panasonic Lumix DMC-GH1 are two digital cameras that were announced, respectively, in March 2010 and March 2009.
+The Panasonic Lumix DMC-G2 and the Panasonic Lumix DMC-GH1 are two digital cameras that were revealed to the public, respectively, in March 2010 and March 2009.
 Both the G2 and the GH1 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-Both cameras offer a resolution of 12 megapixel.
+Both cameras offer a resolution of 12 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH1 is notably larger (7 percent) than the Panasonic G2.
 However, the GH1 is markedly lighter (10 percent) than the G2.
 In this context, it is worth noting that neither the G2 nor the GH1 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
-You can find an overview of suitable optics in the Micro Four Thirds Lens Catalog.
+You can compare the optics available in the Micro Four Thirds Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
-The G2 was launched at a markedly lower price (by 60 percent) than the GH1, which puts it into a different market segment.
+Any camera decision will obviously take relative prices into account.
+The retail prices at the time of the camera’s release place the model in the market relative to other models in the producer’s line-up and the competition.
+The G2 was launched at a markedly lower price (by 33 percent) than the GH1, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.